Nayni/fluse/examples/with-typeorm-plugin/README.md

-# An example of Fluse
+# An example of Fluse using the TypeORM plugin

-This example showcases the usage of Fluse without any plugins.
+This example showcases the usage of Fluse using the TypeORM plugin.

+By providing the TypeORM plugin you'll have access to your connection and entity manager from TypeORM.
+This allows you to not just create fixture data objects but also store them in a database.

+The examples use a `sqlite` database to demonstrate the possibilities.

 Run the example with: